Today we will show you a VERY effective step-by-step strategy for working out how much home you can afford.

 Essentially, what you can afford depends on your current earnings and what you spend out of that.
 It’s all about your incoming versus outgoing money.

-Nobody likes the B-word (budget) but realistically this is what the next step is in order to start to consolidate your spending.
+Nobody likes the B-word (budget), but realistically, this is what the next step is to start consolidating your spending.

-Speak to our team at Hunter Galloway about this, as we truly have some thrifty savers right at the forefront of Hunter Galloway, leading the way.
+Please speak to our team about this, as we truly have some thrifty savers at the forefront of Hunter Galloway.

-As a general rule, you should not use more than 28 per cent of your monthly income to make loan repayments.
-Although, it is a crucial investment, yet, it should not cross your spending limit.
-This can very risky, especially if interest rates increase.
+As a general rule, you should use no more than 28% of your monthly income to make loan repayments.
+Although buying a house is a crucial investment, it should stay within your spending limit.
+Going beyond your limit can be risky, especially if interest rates increase.

 Top tips for tightening your expenses:

-- ✅ Look at all of your expenses including existing loans, car debt or credit cards.
+- Write down all your expenses, including existing loans, car debt or credit cards.

-- ✅ See what you can remove from your everyday life (small or big).
-Here’s our simple approach to budgeting.
+- See what you can remove from your everyday life (small or big).

-- ✅ Figure out 28% of your income that will go towards your mortgage repayments [example below]
+- Calculate the28% of your income that will go towards your mortgage repayments [example below]

 3. The bigger deposit – the more you can afford